aleclarson/saxon/README.md

 The `mkdir` function recursively creates any missing parent directories.
 It throws a `PATH_EXISTS` error if the path (or one of its parents) already exists and isn't a directory.

+The `writer` function creates a `WriteStream` object.
+Pass a number as the first argument to use a file descriptor.

 ## Blocking API